 For more than 30 years before the organization of Kansas and Nebraska as territories, the slavery question had been a “bone of contention” in the halls of Congress.
 The first petition of Missouri for admission into the Union in March 1818 started the agitation that culminated in the passage of the Missouri Compromise on March 6, 1820.

 Of the original 13 states, seven were free, and six were slave states.
 From the adoption of the Constitution to 1819, five slave states — Kentucky, Tennessee, Louisiana, Mississippi, and Alabama — had been admitted into the Union, while during the same period, four free states — Vermont, Ohio, Indiana, and Illinois — had been added, so that in 1819, immediately after the admission of Alabama, there were 11 of each.
 The admission of Maine in 1820 gave the free states a majority of one, but the equilibrium was again restored by the admission of Missouri in 1821.
-Except for short intervals, this policy of equality was maintained during the next 20 years.
+This equality policy was maintained for the next 20 years except for short intervals.
 Arkansas, a slave state, was admitted in 1836 but was followed by the free state of Michigan in 1837.
 The admission of Texas and Florida in 1845 gave the slave power a slight advantage, which was regained by the free states with the admission of Iowa in 1846 and Wisconsin in 1848.

 Petitions were received in the first session of the 32nd Congress, in 1851-52, for the erection of a territory west of the Missouri River, but no action was taken.
-The first real effort in Congress to organize a territory including the states of Kansas Nebraska was made on December 13, 1852, when Willard P. Hall, a member from Missouri, introduced a bill providing for the organization of the “Territory of Platte” to include both the present states of Kansas and Nebraska.
+The first real effort in Congress to organize a territory, including the states of Kansas and Nebraska, was made on December 13, 1852, when Willard P. Hall, a member from Missouri, introduced a bill providing for the organization of the “Territory of Platte” to include both the present states of Kansas and Nebraska.

 However, nothing came of this bill, and more bills were submitted, argued, and rejected over the next year.
 On January 23, 1854, Senator Stephen Douglas of Illinois submitted a substitute bill, providing for two territories instead of one — the northern territory to be called “Nebraska” and the southern one “Kansas.”
-Douglas hoped to gain southerners’ support under the presumption that the more northern territory would oppose slavery while the more southern one would permit it.
-This was the origin of the term “Kansas-Nebraska Bill,” which, in a short time, became a familiar expression all over the country.
+Douglas hoped to gain southerners’ support under the presumption that the more northern territory would oppose slavery while the southern would permit it.
+This was the origin of the term “Kansas-Nebraska Bill,” which quickly became a familiar expression all over the country.

 A long and bitter discussion followed, but the act passed Congress and was signed by President Pierce on May 30, 1854, opening up the territories of Kansas and Nebraska.
 The Kansas-Nebraska Act infuriated many people in the North who considered the Missouri Compromise to be a long-standing binding agreement but was strongly supported In the pro-slavery South, who saw it as an opportunity to make Kansas a slave state.
-Southerners and pro-slavery men, mainly from Missouri, soon flooded Kansas with the goal of voting in slavery.
+Southerners and pro-slavery men, mainly from Missouri, soon flooded Kansas intending to vote in slavery.
 Alternatively, abolitionists and Emigrant Aid Societies came from the north to ensure the state would reject slavery.

-For the next seven years, an internal civil war would be fought in Kansas over the issue, resulting in the territory earning the nickname of “Bleeding Kansas” as the death toll rose.
-Eventually, the anti-slavery settlers outnumbered pro-slavery settlers, and on January 29, 1861, just before the start of the Civil War, Kansas was admitted to the Union as a free state.
+For the next seven years, an internal civil war would be fought in Kansas over the issue, resulting in the territory earning the nickname “Bleeding Kansas” as the death toll rose.
+Eventually, the anti-slavery settlers outnumbered pro-slavery settlers, and on January 29, 1861, just before the Civil War, Kansas was admitted to the Union as a free state.